brightwellt/CarND-Advanced-Lane-Lines/writeup_template.md

 Cell 7 contains the full_pipeline function used to take a raw image, and return an image with lane lines on it.

 The second function in this Cell, "add_histo" does the following to fit lane lines with a 2nd order polynomial:
-- takes a histogram of the lower half of the image
+- takes a histogram of the lower half of the image.
-- finds the peaks of each half of the histogram to use as starting points for each line
+- finds the peaks of each half of the histogram to use as starting points for each line.
-- For each line, it creates a series of windows around the starting point, going bottom to top
+- For each line, it creates a series of windows around the starting point, going bottom to top .
-- 9 windows will be created vertically across the image for each line
+- 9 windows will be created vertically across the image for each line.
-- I'll search each window for nonzero pixels
+- I'll search each window for nonzero pixels.
-- if we find enough pixels in the window, we'll recenter the next window on the mean of the non-zero pixels in this window
+- if we find enough pixels in the window, we'll recenter the next window on the mean of the non-zero pixels in this window.
 - I'll fit a 2nd order polynomial for each line based on the pixels we found.

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: